Skip to content

 The first step towards finding the right support group is to conduct thorough online research to identify HSP support groups near you or ones you can join from anywhere in the world.

 Look for reputable websites, forums, and social media pages dedicated to HSPs.
 Many will usually share information on upcoming events, workshops or retreats.
-And attending such events or messaging the hosts may lead you to a regular group you didn’t know existed.

-And don’t limit your search to support groups near you.
+Also, don’t limit your search to support groups near you.
 Sometimes, the best communities are across the world, hosted by people you’ve never met or heard of.

 2. Consult Local Resources

 They may be aware of HSP support groups online or in your area and could recommend relevant resources to help you explore further.
-And because they specialize in treating and helping Highly Sensitive People (HSPs), they may be your best long-term resource.

 But if there are none in your location, you can still contact the ones you find online.